Lab Techniques Every Researcher Must Know – Top 10 List

 2. Techniques For Extraction & Storage of Biomolecules

-The most common biomolecules used in laboratory experiment include DNA, RNA, and Proteins.
-There are fixed protocols for extraction of these biomolecules.
+The most common biomolecules used in laboratory experiments include DNA, RNA, and Protein.
+There are fixed protocols for the extraction of these biomolecules.
 RNA being very sensitive to degradation has to be extracted with the utmost care.
 The extraction protocol includes the use of different reagents with different roles playing in the extraction of the purest biomolecule.
 It is important for the researcher to learn the significance of each reagent and use them properly as per the requirement of the experiment.
-It is also required to have a clear idea regarding proper storage condition of the molecules to store them for long term use.
+It is also required to have a clear idea regarding the proper storage condition of the molecules to store them for long term use.

 3. Gel Electrophoresis

 For any molecular analysis such as analyzing DNA, RNA and protein have to be done by gel electrophoresis.
 So it is important to learn using the electrophoretic apparatus and also to cast the gel properly.
 The quality of gel will provide a transparent and accurate result.
 While preparing gel for casting the most important part is an accurate proportion of ingredient (agarose%/PA), as this will affect the pore size which in turn will determine the experimental outcome.
 While agarose gel is used for the analysis of DNA, PAGE (polyacrylamide gel electrophoresis) and SDS (Sodium Dodecyl Sulphate)-PAGE are used for proteins.
-Agarose gel electrophoresis is the most effective way DNA analysis based on size.
+Agarose gel electrophoresis is the most effective way of DNA analysis based on size.
 Gel electrophoresis is widely used in molecular biology and biochemistry labs in areas such as forensic science, conservation biology, and medicine.